-Lower than optimal working temperature will increase the viscosity and worsen air release properties.
+In summary, a lower than optimal working temperature will increase the viscosity and worsen air release properties.

-After mixing epoxy resin and hardener, you may want to use degassing chamber for the projects with advanced shapes and requirements.
+After mixing epoxy resin and hardener, you may want to use the degassing chamber for projects with advanced shapes and requirements.

 2. Why did my resin project not cure properly?

 It is also possible that the chemical reaction will not even start if the ambient temperature is too low.
-Please see the diagram below to get an idea of the behavior of epoxy systems.

-Volume of the pour and project dimensions
+The volume of the pour and project dimensions

 Visit our Coating Epoxy Basics and Casting Epoxy Basics to learn more about the volume and dimensions of the epoxy pours you can do with our products.